-There were multiple categorisations of emergencies that we responded to, most of which were considered either 'rapid onset' As well as responding to emergencies, we have continued to develop our Emergency or 'slow onset'.
-Rapid onset emergencies occur quickly with a significant loss of life Preparedness and Response Plans. or threat to life, usually because of a single Emergency teams have worked with 12 event such as an earthquake or cyclone but country offices to develop these plans at can also include an outbreak of violence that country level.
-This included the development prompts large-scale displacement.
-In 2022 of new plans for our Bangladesh, Iraq, and we responded to rapid onset emergencies, Niger operations.
-This has been further such as the flooding in Pakistan, the storm/ supported by our team in Spain which has cyclone in Madagascar, and the earthquake been developing digital solutions to support in the Philippines. emergency responses.
-Included in these digital solutions are the development of We also responded to several slow onset emergency response performance indicators, emergencies, which have evolved gradually and the initiative to collect data through a over several years, such as ongoing conflicts digital, rather than paper-based, approach in Ethiopia, Mozambique, South Sudan, during the first stages of an emergency.
+There were multiple categorisations of emergencies that we responded to, most of which were considered either 'rapid onset' or 'slow onset'.
+Rapid onset emergencies occur quickly with a significant loss of life or threat to life, usually because of a single event such as an earthquake or cyclone but can also include an outbreak of violence that prompts large-scale displacement.
+In 2022 we responded to rapid onset emergencies, such as the flooding in Pakistan, the storm/cyclone in Madagascar, and the earthquake in the Philippines.